IvanC987/IvanC987/README.md

 🚀 Computer Science student | 🤖 AI/ML Enthusiast

 ## 🏆 Featured Project: DiffusionGen
 ​DiffusionGen is a Flask-based GUI designed for latent diffusion image generation.
 It offers both DDIM and DDPM, and offers advanced user controls such as prompt input, image-to-image generation, upscaling, among many others.
-The project incorporates various pretrained models—Stable Diffusion VAE, CLIP, Real-ESRGAN, and VGG16—into a custom Latent Diffusion Model pipeline for enhanced image synthesis.
+The diffusion model itself was implemented and trainined completely from scratch using only foundational libraries like pytorch.
+The pipeline also incorporates various pretrained models—Stable Diffusion VAE, CLIP, Real-ESRGAN, and VGG16—into a custom Latent Diffusion Model pipeline for enhanced image synthesis.

 <br><br>